notofonts/noto-docs/src/descriptions/NotoSansBalinese.md

-Noto Sans Balinese is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Balinese_ script.
+Noto Sans Balinese is an unmodulated (“sans serif”) design for texts in the Southeast Asian _Balinese_ script.
 It has multiple weights, contains 361 glyphs, 6 OpenType features, and supports 130 characters.